snoleo/ejs-easy-loader/README.md

 ## Why another ejs loader

-There are several ejs loaders for Webpack on github, but most of them are outdated.
-When I tried to insert some partial HTML inside a [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) template file, seems none of the ejs loader could achieve this.
+There are already several ejs loaders for Webpack on github, but most of them are outdated.
+When I tried to insert some partial HTML inside a [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) template file, none of the ejs loader could work.
 Neither could answers on stackoverflow.com would help.

-After searching and learning I wrote this `ejs-easy-loader`, hope it will help others who want to achieve partial in template.
+After searching and learning I decided to create this `ejs-easy-loader`, hope it will help others to work at partial in template.

 ## License